 If you have old Christmas Day recordings tucked away in an attic somewhere on VHS tapes, you may have already lost them.
 Those tapes won’t last forever, and they can deteriorate naturally even when left in optimal conditions.
-Fortunately, they can easily be converted into a more reliable format with Video2DVD.
+Fortunately with Video2DVD, we can convert VHS to DVD, video to MP4 and much more.

 When you give us your old VHS tapes, we can transfer your treasured memories from video to DVD or onto a USB stick for a VHS to digital conversion.
 Nostalgia is great, but not when it comes at the cost of your precious footage being lost for good.
 When you let our experts handle the conversion for you, you can rest assured that you’ll have a more robust copy of your past Christmases to enjoy time and time again.

 And don’t worry about your treasured tapes.
 Once we’ve done your conversion, we will post your VHS tapes back to you along with your DVD so you can keep the original copy.
 But now you have a backed-up version should the worst happen.